Exam Analysis JEE Main 2026

 If you look closely at these trends, the exam isn't testing raw genius anymore.
 It's testing your emotional control.
 Can you identify the trap question, skip it, and move on without panicking?
 That's the real test here.

-Let's look at the actual shift-by-shift breakdown from January 2026.
-This data helps clear up a lot of the widespread confusion and fear-mongering.
+Let's look at the actual shift-by-shift breakdown.
+This data helps clear up a lot of the widespread confusion and fear-mongering you see on social media.

 Exam Date & ShiftOverall DifficultyToughest SubjectEasiest/Scoring